-A court-martial sentence, as set forth in the judgment of the court-martial entered into the record, that includes a dishonorable or bad conduct discharge, confinement, or hard labor without confinement, by operation of law, reduces an enlisted member to pay grade E-1 effective the date the judgment is entered into the record.
-If the sentence of a member who is thus reduced in pay grade is set aside or disapproved, or, as finally affirmed, does not include any of the above punishments, all rights and privileges denied the member because of the reduction are restored.
+An enlisted member whose court-martial sentence, as set forth in the judgment of the courtmartial entered into the record, includes a dishonorable or bad conduct discharge, confinement, or hard labor without confinement, may be reduced automatically to pay grade E-1 if permitted by and under circumstances provided in, regulation prescribed by the Secretary concerned.
+If the sentence of a member who is thus reduced in pay grade is set aside or disapproved, or as finally affirmed, does not include any of the above punishments, all rights and privileges denied the member because of the reduction are restored.
 The member is entitled to the pay and allowances to which the member would have been entitled, for the period the reduction was in effect, had the grade reduction not been applied.